jbatarse1/Tokenomics_KaseiCoin_Crowdsale/README.md

 transact to KaseiCoinCrowdsale.buyTokens errored: [ethjs-query] while formatting outputs from RPC '{"value":{"code":-32603,"data":{"message":"VM Exception while processing transaction: revert MinterRole: caller does not have the Minter role","code":-32000,"data":{"0xaf0023eaa411a69800385b7f595596124e0f237bec19d34bc6fdf18e3bbf25f6":{"error":"revert","program_counter":1786,"return":"0x08c379a0000000000000000000000000000000000000000000000000000000000000002000000000000000000000000000000000000000000000000000000000000000304d696e746572526f6c653a2063616c6c657220646f6573206e6f74206861766520746865204d696e74657220726f6c6500000000000000000000000000000000","reason":"MinterRole: caller does not have the Minter role"},"stack":"RuntimeError: VM Exception while processing transaction: revert MinterRole: caller does not have the Minter role\n    at Function.RuntimeError.fromResults (/Applications/Ganache.app/Contents/Resources/static/node/node_modules/ganache-core/lib/utils/runtimeerror.js:94:13)\n    at BlockchainDouble.processBlock (/Applications/Ganache.app/Contents/Resources/static/node/node_modules/ganache-core/lib/blockchain_double.js:627:24)\n    at runMicrotasks (<anonymous>)\n    at processTicksAndRejections (internal/process/task_queues.js:93:5)","name":"RuntimeError"}}}}'

+# Conclusion

+I have attempted to transact these contracts successfully numerous attempts to no avail.
+This Lesson and Challenge have been most difficult and complicated.
+Having to spend extra time to troubleshoot the issues, I attended 2 office hours and asked the class; but, was not able to work out the ‘Gas estimation failed’.

+I am frustrated, disappointed and unhappy that I am unable to complete lesson activity 21.3.6 and the Challenge without success.
+Similar problem exists when I attempt to transact ‘buyToken’.
+I even started from scratch to ensure I did not make mistake and followed the instructions to the letter.
+I watched the videos several times and rewatched the Virtual Class 1 and 2.
+Still, I am not able to determine the failure here.

+Not being able to successfully transact with the contracts has reduced my level of confidence in understanding Tokenomics and Blockchain.
+I have completed all of the assignments and have strive to do a good job; so, my experience with this last assignment is unsatisfactory.
+Today there is no scheduled Office Hours due to the Memorial Holiday; however, this assignment is still due tomorrow.

+Without successfully completing this Challenge, I am not able to perform Module 22 dApps successfully either; as the structure of NFTs on the blockchain is similar.
+Now, there is no challenge for the last lesson; so I don’t know what to do here.
+In addition, my Group Project 3 is to tokenize a non-fungible token and conduct a crowdsale.
+My inability to transact with these contracts and to figure out this challenge is a hinderance to completing this course.

 # Contributors
 Contributor: John Batarse